sci-42ver/Discrete_Mathematics_and_Algorithm/CRLS/README.md

       Prerequisites 15-151 15-122
 ### [graduate](https://aco.math.cmu.edu/reqs.html) (Also [see](https://fanpu.io/cmu-online/))
-with *no Prerequisites courses* but [just description of knowledge assumed](https://csd.cmu.edu/course/15850/s24).
+with *no Prerequisites courses* but [just description of knowledge assumed](https://csd.cmu.edu/course/15850/s24). textbook add 3 based on 15-451/651 where 1 is specific and 2 are general (~~TODO~~ "Aho, Hopcroft, and Ullman" book ~~seems to be shared with another course~~ is different from "Hopcroft, Motwani, and Ullman" (JEFFREY D. ULLMAN) in UIUC cs374al1).
 - maybe [15-850 (same book as 15750)](https://www.cs.cmu.edu/~15850/policies.html#:~:text=Prerequisites%3A) (*no Textbook*) is better by [FAQs](https://www.cs.cmu.edu/~15750/policies.html)
   451/651 may already contain 50% os 750
   > If you still feel you want to take 15-750, please talk to us first.